It’s no secret that maintaining optimal bone health becomes even more important as we age.

 “Coupled with this, it is crucial to incorporate regular movement into your day and focus on exercises that help to maintain strong bones.”

-She’s shared her five top exercises for over-60s to improve bone health.
+Alleaume’s top five exercises for over-60s to improve bone health include:

 Isometric exercises help strengthen and tone muscles without joint or muscle movement and can be performed with or without added resistance.
-Some ideal exercises include planks, wall sits, glut bridges or warrior poses.
+Some ideal exercises include planks, wall sits, glute bridges, or warrior poses.
 One of the great things about isometric training is that it takes minimal time and requires no equipment at all!